Academic Profile : Faculty

 User Keywords (optional)

 An active researcher, she is principal investigator (PI), co-PI and collaborator in several grants involving NIE community, external academics and MOE officers/teachers.
 In total, she has won about S$1.8 million of competitive funding since 2013.
-She has published in peer-reviewed journals such as Computers & Education, Asia Pacific Journal of Education, and The Asia-Pacific Education Researcher as well as top conferences, namely International Conference on Learning Analytics and Knowledge and International Conference of the Learning Sciences.
+She has published in peer-reviewed journals such as Computers & Education, Asia Pacific Journal of Education, and The Asia-Pacific Education Researcher as well as top conferences, such as the International Conference on Learning Analytics and Knowledge and the International Society of the Learning Sciences Annual Meeting.

-A mixed methods researcher, she has taught courses in education research methodology, social context of teaching and learning, and use of ICT for meaningful learning.
+A mixed methods researcher, she has taught courses in learning analytics, education research methodology, social context of teaching and learning, and use of ICT for meaningful learning.
 She has also supervised students in the Nanyang Research Programme, Education Research, URECA and Master of Arts (Research) programmes.
+She hopes to supervise PhD and/or Masters students (Interested candidates, please feel free to approach her).

-She is lead Associate Editor of NIE's youngest journal, Learning: Research and Practice.
+Since 2023, she is co-Editor of NIE's youngest journal, Learning: Research and Practice.
 She is also on the editorial board of International Journal of Computer-Supported Collaborative Learning.
-Additionally, she plays a key role in sub-conference C2: Computer-supported Collaborative Learning and Learning Sciences for the annual International Conference on Computers in Education.
+Additionally, she is part of the special interest group of Computer-supported Collaborative Learning and Learning Sciences for APSCE.

 An active researcher, she is principal investigator (PI), co-PI and collaborator in several grants involving NIE community, external academics and MOE officers/teachers.
 In total, she has won about S$1.8 million of competitive funding since 2013.
-She has published in peer-reviewed journals such as Computers & Education, Asia Pacific Journal of Education, and The Asia-Pacific Education Researcher as well as top conferences, namely International Conference on Learning Analytics and Knowledge and International Conference of the Learning Sciences.
+She has published in peer-reviewed journals such as Computers & Education, Asia Pacific Journal of Education, and The Asia-Pacific Education Researcher as well as top conferences, such as the International Conference on Learning Analytics and Knowledge and the International Society of the Learning Sciences Annual Meeting.

-A mixed methods researcher, she has taught courses in education research methodology, social context of teaching and learning, and use of ICT for meaningful learning.
+A mixed methods researcher, she has taught courses in learning analytics, education research methodology, social context of teaching and learning, and use of ICT for meaningful learning.
 She has also supervised students in the Nanyang Research Programme, Education Research, URECA and Master of Arts (Research) programmes.
+She hopes to supervise PhD and/or Masters students (Interested candidates, please feel free to approach her).

-She is lead Associate Editor of NIE's youngest journal, Learning: Research and Practice.
+Since 2023, she is co-Editor of NIE's youngest journal, Learning: Research and Practice.
 She is also on the editorial board of International Journal of Computer-Supported Collaborative Learning.
-Additionally, she plays a key role in sub-conference C2: Computer-supported Collaborative Learning and Learning Sciences for the annual International Conference on Computers in Education.
+Additionally, she is part of the special interest group of Computer-supported Collaborative Learning and Learning Sciences for APSCE.

-Dr. Elizabeth Koh's areas of research are in Computer-Supported Collaborative Learning, Learning Analytics, 21st Century Competencies and Lifelong Learning Skills, in particular collaboration, teamwork, critical thinking and metacognitive regulation.
+Dr. Elizabeth Koh's areas of research are in Computer-Supported Collaborative Learning, Learning Analytics (particularly dashboard design), and 21st Century Competencies and Lifelong Learning Skills (especially collaboration/teamwork, critical thinking and metacognitive regulation).
 She also has expertise in ICT-based educational innovations and Mixed Methods research.

 - A Multimodal Learning Analytics Approach Towards Learner Dashboard Designs for Better Engagement and Metacognitive Regulation (LADDER)